 Step 1: Check Eligibility

-Before you apply for a CHL, it is important to ensure you meet the eligibility requirements as outlined in §411.172 of the Texas Government Code.
+Before you apply for a LTC or enroll in a LTC course, it is important to ensure you meet the eligibility requirements as outlined in §411.172 of the Texas Government Code.
 This is important because the Texas Department of Public Safety (DPS) will not refund any application fees if they determine you are not eligible.

-Step 2: Complete and Submit A CHL Application
+Step 2: Complete and Submit an LTC Application

-Submitting your application by mail (on paper) requires certain documents to be notarized and will delay application processing.
-It is strongly recommended that you submit your application online
+Important: Submitting your application by mail (on paper) requires certain documents to be notarized and will delay application processing.
+It is strongly recommended that you submit your application online.

 Step 3: Schedule a Fingerprint Appointment